oracle-livelabs/pts/upgrade-to-23ai/lab1-install-new-home/install-23ai-oh.md

 2. In the next screen, choose 'Desktop class' and press `NEXT`

-    The desktop-class will display one screen with all of the information required to create this type of database.
-If you think you need (for your local environment) other settings than displayed on the Desktop class screen, feel free to use the Server class.
+    The desktop class will display one screen with all of the information required to create this type of database.
+If you think you need (for your local environment) other settings than those displayed on the Desktop class screen, feel free to use the Server class.
 If you choose the Server class, please check the documentation for the values to be used.

-    For the Oracle provided Workshop environment, we will use the Desktop class.
+    For the Oracle-provided Workshop environment, we will use the Desktop class.

 3. Make sure to check and change the following values in the various fields: